Marijuana Addiction Treatment Center

 Attitudes about marijuana use are dangerously deceptive.
 Far from the “Reefer Madness” days, when pot was demonized for supposedly leading to dangerous, reckless behavior, today people are much more accepting of marijuana use.
 Recreational marijuana is becoming more normalized, and dozens of states have legalized marijuana for medicinal or recreational use (or both).

-But an unfortunate side effect of the growing acceptance of marijuana use is that it can make it harder for those struggling with marijuana addiction to recognize they need help.
+But an unfortunate side effect of the growing acceptance of marijuana use is that it can make it harder for those struggling with marijuana addiction to recognize that they need help.
 If using marijuana is “normal,” the thinking goes, then I can’t have a problem.

 Symptoms of Marijuana Withdrawal